supervisely-ecosystem/ui-widgets-demos/049_model_info/README.md

 ### team_id

-Determines team ID for which model data will be displayed.
+Determines `Team` ID for which model data will be displayed.

 **type:** `int`